to Nancy at Vanities Spa!

 My first inspiration came from my Mother.
 As a child, watching her morning and evening beauty routines, I developed my fascination with the smells, textures and lusciousness of this wonderful world of skin care.
 Now, many years later, I can see proof of her commitment: she's looking younger every year!

 In 1982, during my senior year of high school, I began Cosmetology College (mornings in high school; afternoons at cosmetology - thanks Ms. Gabbard).
-I earned my Apprentice License, then worked in a hair salon (Command Performance on Richmond Road - for those who remember), for six months until I could take my final exam.
+I was graduated on April 8, 1983 and then needed to work as an apprentice before sitting for my final exam.
+For my Apprentice License, I worked in a hair salon (Command Performance on Richmond Road - for those who remember), for six months until I could take my final exam.
 During this time I taught makeup and hair at Lexington's Vogue School of Modeling.
 Previous to that I had been a student at Louisville's Barbizon School of Modeling.
 Where at an age when the students didn't even have a driver's license, we were painted up like floozies and would walk (clip-clop) through the mall in our short skirts and high heels to eat lunch --- if we could get the food past our intense RED lipstick!
 (What a funny memory.
 What stories to tell!)

 On February 14, 1984, I was granted a Masters License in Cosmetology and was ready to roll ... literally.